StephenLespron/vanillajs-2-afternoon/vanilla-piano/README.md

   - One that references the `tone` or the audio tag that we want to play.
   - One that references the `pianoKey` or the polygon that should be active when the key is pressed.
   - You can access the `tone` and `pianoKey` using a selector and our `keyCode` as mentioned above.
-- Add a conditon to check if our tone is `falsy`.
+- Add a condition to check if our tone is `falsy`.
   - If it is, `return`.
   - This will trim down on the amount of work our application needs to do when an invalid key is pressed.